 The brain and spinal column make up the central nervous system (CNS), where all vital functions of the body are controlled.
 When a tumor forms in the CNS , it can be especially problematic and challenging to treat because a person’s thought processes and movements can be affected.

-This guide focuses on meningioma, which is a slow-growing tumor that usually forms on the surface of the brain and may cause significant symptoms if it grows and presses on the brain or spinal cord.
-Specifically, meningioma is a type of tumor that occurs in the meninges, which are the thin membranes that surround and protect the brain and spinal cord.
-There are three meningeal layers called the dura mater, arachnoid, and pia mater.
-The cerebrospinal fluid (CSF) is made near the center of the brain, in the lateral ventricles, and circulates around the brain and spinal cord between the arachnoid and pia layers.
+This guide focuses on meningioma.
+Meningioma is a slow-growing tumor that usually forms on the surface of the brain.
+It may cause significant symptoms if it grows and presses on the brain or spinal cord.
+Specifically, meningioma is a tumor that occurs in the meninges.
+The meninges are the thin membranes that surround and protect the brain and spinal cord.
+There are 3 meningeal layers: the dura mater, arachnoid, and pia mater.
+The cerebrospinal fluid (CSF) is made near the center of the brain, in the lateral ventricles.
+This fluid circulates around the brain and spinal cord between the arachnoid and pia layers.

 Approximately 80% of meningiomas are benign.
-The remaining 20% are either atypical (a type of slow-growing tumor that could become cancerous) or, in 1 - 2% of meningiomas, malignant.
+The remaining 20% are either called atypical with an increased risk of the tumor returning after treatment (recurrence) or, rarely, malignant.

 Subtypes of meningioma

-Falx and parasagittal meningioma (accounts for 25% of meningiomas).
-The falx is a membrane sitting in a groove that runs between the two sides of the brain.
+Falx and parasagittal meningioma.
+The falx is a membrane that sits in a groove between the 2 sides of the brain.
 It contains a large blood vessel.
 Parasagittal meningioma occurs near the falx.
 These are the most common types, making up about 25% of all meningiomas.

-Convexity meningioma (20%).
+Convexity meningioma.
 This type of meningioma occurs on the upper surface of the brain.
 It makes up about 20% of meningiomas.

-Olfactory groove meningioma (10%).
+Olfactory groove meningioma.
 This type of meningioma occurs along the nerves that connect the brain to the nose.
 This type makes up 10% of meningiomas.

-Posterior fossa meningioma (10%).
+Posterior fossa meningioma.
 Posterior fossa meningioma develops at the back of the brain, on the underside.
 It makes up 10% of all meningiomas.

-Suprasellar meningioma (10%).
-Suprasellar meningioma occurs next to the sella turcica, an area at the base of the skull where the pituitary gland sits.
+Suprasellar meningioma.
+Suprasellar meningioma occurs next to the sella turcica.
+This is an area at the base of the skull where the pituitary gland sits.
 This type makes up 10% of all meningiomas.

-Spinal meningioma (less than 10%).
-Most common in women between the ages of 40 and 70, a spinal meningioma usually occurs in the spine at chest level and may push against the spinal cord.
-Spinal meningioma may cause pain radiating around the chest wall, bladder trouble, and/or weakness or numbness in the legs.
+Spinal meningioma.
+This type is most common in women between the ages of 40 and 70.
+Spinal meningioma usually occurs in the spine at chest level and may push against the spinal cord.
+It may cause pain radiating around the chest wall, bladder trouble, and/or weakness or numbness in the legs.
 This type makes up less than 10% of all meningiomas.

-Intraorbital meningioma (less than 10%).
+Intraorbital meningioma.
 This type of meningioma develops in or around the eye sockets.
 It accounts for less than 10% of meningiomas.

-Intraventricular meningioma (2%).
+Intraventricular meningioma.
 Intraventricular meningioma occurs in the chambers that carry fluid throughout the brain.
 This type makes up about 2% of all meningiomas.